alexsasharegan/vue-breakpoint/README.md

-Once you have the breakpoints decided and the installation taken care of, wrap some of your layout in a `<breakpoint>` component _(wrap an element/component with a single root node)_ and defined the `slot-scope` attribute.
+Once you have the breakpoints decided and the installation taken care of, wrap some of your layout in a `<breakpoint>` component _(wrap an element/component with a single root node)_ and define the `slot-scope` attribute.
 The value of `slot-scope` is the parameter name for the object that will hold all the breakpoint values.
 For example: